kakakuoka/usttc/README.md

 [This project is in progress]

-The accuracy of Speech-to-test (STT) improved significantly during the past few years.
+The accuracy of Speech-to-text (STT) improved significantly during the past few years.
 There are a lot of cloud STT providers on the market, including some big players like Google, AWS and Microsoft Azure, and a few ambitious new providers like Voicegain and Deepgram.

 As a Speech Recognition Scientist, I have reviewed many providers in the last few years, and I have noticed that each provider has its unique features.
 However, more than 95% of the users do not necessarily need those additional features, especially in the early stage.
 Their requirements are very simple and basic -- getting transcript of the provided audio.